 It is not, in itself, likely to generate substantial sales.
 A proper campaign takes months.
 The purpose is more to get an indication of travel, of directions to follow.
 Depending on the book, the author, the genre, initial success usually comes through one medium, rarely across all of them together.
 Though it might well come gradually.
 The ideal scenario, over months:

-- Getting people in your social media to talk about and review your book.
+- Getting people in our collective social media feeds to talk about and review your book.

 - Advance copies/PDFs to fans and bloggers.